 The next day I was back on the train, heading north to the small village of Varenna on Lake Como.
 I wrote the date on the rail pass, important to do before the conductor comes along.

-Rita the taxi driver delivered me from the train station to my b&b on the side of a cliff just outside of town.
+Rita the taxi driver delivered me from the train station to my B&B on the side of a cliff just outside of town.
 It was once a remote monastery.
 The view from the balcony is spectacular with the snow-topped Swiss Alps to the north.
 The inn is on a hill so steep that some of the rooms require a funicular ride.
 I stayed in the lower level and rode the two funiculars to the upper levels for the view.
 The car is the size of a small elevator.

 Many hotels in Italy ask that you leave your key on the rack at the front desk when away during the day.
 To help you remember, the key is often attached to a fob as big and heavy as a paperweight in your pocket.

 Perhaps the morning’s fog was smoke.
-Three orange water-bombers skimmed from the lake and released in the mountains behind Bellagio all day, as plumes of white rose from the trees.
+All day long, three orange water-bombers skimmed from the lake and released in the mountains behind Bellagio, as plumes of white rose from the trees.
 Back in Varenna, from my room with a view, it was difficult to see whether they were making any progress.
 The smoke was seeping from the back side of the mountain just above the village.

 Town-hopping Cinque Terre

 I climbed back aboard the train.
 Three changes between Varenna and Vernazza, a five-hour trip in total.
 (Later, I stayed in Volterra.
-Lots of “V” towns to keep straight.)
-The flat farm land dotted with bell towers and brick barns ended at the mountainous coast.
+Lots of V towns to keep straight.)
+The flat farmland dotted with bell towers and brick barns ended at the mountainous coast.

 Vernazza’s platform, at the end of a long tunnel, was jammed with tourists, some arriving and some leaving.
 Many were dressed to backpack between the towns.
-I found my b&b on the main street, up eighty-nine steep and uneven stone steps.
+I found my B&B on the main street, up eighty-nine steep and uneven stone steps.
 (During my stay, I began to think twice before tackling the steps to my room.
 Do I really need a jacket?)

-Shop owners display clothing on the street for sale; residents hang laundry out to dry.
+Shop owners display clothing on the street for sale.
+Residents hang laundry out to dry.
 It is difficult to tell which is which.
 I wonder if the chambers of commerce hang laundry in these villages in order to enhance their quaintness.

-Cinque Terre (Five Lands), located on the rugged west coast of Italy, is comprised of five villages: Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.
-The coast, the villages and the surrounding hills are part of the Cinque Terre National Park and a UNESCO World Heritage Site.
+Cinque Terre (Five Lands), located on the rugged west coast of Italy, is comprised of five villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
+The coast, the villages, and the surrounding hills are part of the Cinque Terre National Park and a UNESCO World Heritage Site.

 Part of the area’s charm is the lack of visible corporate development.
 The stubbornly independent locals like to keep it that way.
-Trails, trains and ferries connect the villages.
+Trails, trains, and ferries connect the villages.
 Over the centuries, the residents have built stone-lined terraces on the hillsides.
 Grapes and olives are cultivated.
 Monterosso’s anchovies have Protected Designation of Origin status from the European Union.

 I was alone at first but about halfway I encountered the “conga line” coming from the other direction.
-Many nationalities on the trail, so pleasantries were expressed in Italian, English, German, French and Spanish.
+Many nationalities on the trail, so pleasantries were expressed in Italian, English, German, French, and Spanish.
 Good day, thank you, you’re welcome.
 An enterprising farmer sold oranges.
 Others worked on the terraces, clearing the groves and vineyards of prunings.

 In the tunnel a musician played an electric keyboard for spare change.
 I watched two police officers shake down the only selfie-stick street vendor I saw in the Cinque Terre.
 Unlike Venice and Milan, where unlicensed hawkers practically outnumber the tourists, Cinque Terre is devoid of them.
 I imagine the villagers run them off with pitchforks.